2KAbhishek/dots2k/README.md

 ### More Tools

-Some of the configs are more self contained and have been included as submodules here
+Some of the configs are more self contained and have been included as submodules/plugins here

 - [nvim2k](https://github.com/2kabhishek/nvim2k): Customize neovim for ultimate productivity and efficiency.
 - [awesome2k](https://github.com/2kabhishek/awesome2k): Control of your Linux system with the awesome window manager.